spectrocloud/spectro-samples/terraform/cluster-profiles/cp-versions/README.md

   }
 ```

+5. Change the node variables to the desired values.
+AWS is used as an example but the concept applies to other cloud providers.

-5. Specify the desired cluster profile version when deploying a cluster.
+6. Specify the desired cluster profile version when deploying a cluster.
 You can use a target variable or manually specify the version.
 In the example below, the target variable `target_version` is used.

 ```hcl
 cluster_profile {